 And so, on Day One of his term as sheriff, McFadden dutifully terminated the working agreement with ICE, vowing that he “declined to do ICE’s bidding.”
 Of course, by this very action, he appeared to be doing the ACLU’s bidding to the letter.
 Is he the ACLU’s man in the Mecklenburg County sheriff’s department?

 The blueprint from here on out is fairly obvious.
 A money-laden ACLU will aim to repeat this successful “experiment” in counties throughout America in an attempt to purchase the local law enforcement departments of this nation and get them to refrain from enforcing immigration law.
 The process of electing local sheriffs is being poisoned by a financially powerful outsider group eager to see that laws it does not like are not enforced.
-Is this really that different from Al Capone owning police captains back in the day?We value your comments!
-Please weigh in on our comment section below.
+Is this really that different from Al Capone owning police captains back in the day?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com